11 Easy Songs to Learn Spanish Grammar and Vocabulary (While Having Tons of Fun)

 The video is captioned (mostly) to help you follow along.
 And if you enjoy a little humor mixed in with your Spanish lesson, this is a great option.

 Again, SlusionProductions gives us this rap in English with some Spanish examples.
-The lyrics are pretty fast, but the video is captioned so that you can read along.
+The lyrics are pretty fast, but the video is captioned to help you read along.

 “Spanish Preterite vs. Imperfect Rap” will help you remember when to use the preterite and when to use the imperfect.
 It will also teach you their basic conjugations.